Ugly Building, Nice Clothes

 Do you know of a brand that is successful?
 How can you learn from what they do well?
 Maybe you own or manage a brand and want to share your story.
 Share your insight with us here…

-This post is written by our marketing suit Simon Besley and doesn’t necessarily reflect the views of the company or anyone else for that matter; it’s intended to be a helpful review to dissect what I think the brand does well, and how we can all learn from it.
+This post is written by our marketing boff Simon Besley and doesn’t necessarily reflect the views of the company; it’s intended to be a helpful review for other marketeers to dissect what I think the brand does well, and how we can all learn from it.
 If it’s helpful to you, then I’m happy…